netzkolchose/django-computedfields/docs/manual.rst

 It is also possible to further customize the update behavior by applying `skip_computedfields=True` to ``save`` or by using the ``precomputed`` decorator with the keyword argument `skip_after=True`.
-Both will skip the late field updates done by default in ``ComputedFieldModel.save``, thus you have to make sure to correctly update field values yourself, e.g. by calling ``update_computedfields``.
+Both will skip the late field updates done by default in ``ComputedFieldModel.save``, thus you have to make sure to correctly update field values yourself, e.g. by calling ``update_computedfields`` manually.

 Fur further guidance see API docs and the source of :meth:`ComputedFieldsModel.save<.models.ComputedFieldsModel.save>` and :meth:`@precomputed<.resolver.Resolver.precomputed>`.